 Incoming credit card and insurance offers (another identity theft risk) can be stopped by signing up at optoutprescreen.com.
 You can sign up for five years online.
 For a lifetime term, print out a form letter, sign and mail it.
 Or sign up by calling toll free 888-567-8688.
 A free service.

 6. Avoid junk mail

 Sign up with the Mail Preference Service and be excluded from mailings of Direct Marketing Association members.
 See dmaconsumers.org/offmailinglist.html to sign up or get more information. $1 charge per address.

 7. A free credit report every four months

 By law, you can obtain a free credit report annually from each of the three large credit bureaus.
 Monitor your reports to spot unauthorized activity and find and correct errors, and maybe even improve your credit score.
 Ask for a report, from a different bureau, every four months.
 See the free official government-authorized annualcreditreport.com website or call toll free 877-322-8228.
 Note: You will need to provide your Social Security Number.
 Avoid online look-alikes, which are loaded with fees.

 8. Freeze your credit files

 Placing a security freeze on your credit data makes it unavailable to lenders and others.
 Freezes make most sense for people who do not expect to apply for a loan or other new credit.
-Freezing and unfreezing your files costs money ($10 for each bureau to freeze, for example).
+Recent changes in Federal law allows a consumer to freeze their credit with all three bureaus for free.
 For more information see privacy.ca.gov/sheets/cis10securityfreeze.htm.

 9. Watch out for lightweight credentials